jayagami/auto-apply-xtu-settings/README.md

-# aut-apply-xtu-settings
+# auto-apply-xtu-settings
-first time write ps scripts
+**You should konw what you are doing!!!**

-little tool to auto apply some xtu settings when log in
+First time write ps scripts, never learned before, could be a mess.

-XTU is annoying when undervolting, after restart computer ,you may lose your settings.
+>XTU is annoying when undervolting, after restart computer ,you may lose your settings.
-This script is to automatically apply under-volt and other settings in XTU without opening it ,of course you have to install XTU.
+>This script is to automatically apply under-volt and other settings in XTU without opening it ,of course you have to install XTU.

 ## How to enable?
 1. install XTU